 - When Does Labour Start After Water Breaks?

-- What Will Happen If You Don’t Have Contractions Even After Water Breaking?
+- What Happens if You Don’t Have Contractions After Water Breaking?

 - What Are the Risks of Not Being Induced After 48 Hours?

 Every woman has a unique experience of delivering her baby.
 Don’t lose your sleep over the stories you may have heard about water breaking!
 Your curiosity is justified, but your worry is not necessary.
 This article will clear any doubts that you have about water breaking during pregnancy, so relax, and read on to stay informed!